Spain reports 2nd death from monkeypox | Health

 Spain reports 2nd death from monkeypox

-Spain has reported a second death in as many days from monkeypox, its health ministry said Saturday.These are believed to be the first confirmed deaths from monkeypox since its outbreak in the European Union.
-Brazil also reported a death linked to monkeypox on Friday.On Friday, Spains health ministry reported 4,298 people were infected with the virus, making it the leading European country for monkeypox cases.
+Our goal needs to be on interrupting transmission quickly in Europe and stopping this outbreak, she said.On Friday, Spains health ministry reported 4,298 people were infected with the virus, making it the leading European country for monkeypox cases.

 - Country: